The Creation of Woman

 Acts 11:26 And when he had found him, he brought him to Antioch.
 So it was that for a whole year they assembled with the church and taught a great many people.
 And the disciples were first called Christians in Antioch.

-This ‘joining’ of man and woman (in the original design of God) resonates with ‘union’, both physical and spiritual.
+This ‘joining’ of man and woman (in the original design of God) was a union, both physically and spiritually.
 This union was ‘completeness’ and ‘wholeness’ for all humanity.
-Before the ‘fall’, this physical and spiritual union included God and would have completed a ‘triangular’ union between man, woman and God in perfect fellowship.
+Before the ‘fall’, this physical and spiritual union included God and would have completed a ‘triangular’ union between man, woman and God, in a perfect fellowship.

-No wonder God would subsequently choose the ‘triangle’ to symbolise His restoration of this broken union after the ‘fall’.
+No wonder God would subsequently choose the ‘triangle’ to symbolise His restoration of this broken union – broken at the ‘fall’.
 These ‘triangles’ will be seen to manifest in scripture with people or people groups with whom God divinely intervenes, especially for salvation.

 The Naming of Eve

 When Adam renamed his wife to ‘Eve’, the narrative infers great wonder, wisdom and perhaps even joy from Adam.

 Genesis 3:20 And Adam called his wife’s name Eve, because she was the mother of all living.